 A Sacramental marriage is a Catholic construct applied to the reality of two Baptized persons of the opposite sex who wish to marry in the context of Church authority, teaching and God’s grace, at least one of whom is a Catholic.
-Both are required to pronounce vows in a valid context that meet the criteria of a Covenant marriage in accord with the conjoint validation recognized by the Catholic Church.1
+Both are required to pronounce vows as self directed Baptized ministers of their union that validly meet the criteria of a Covenant Marriage in accordance with form that is recognized by the Catholic Church.1 Many Theologian’s emphasize that those in a Sacramental Marriage must consciously aspire to be Christ to one another.

 2 Contemporary Attention to Conscience also known as Primacy of Conscience is often associated with Thomistic writings and careful academic analysis (i.e. St. Thomas Aquinas on Conscience: Cambridge University Press) and modern pastoral interpretations (i.e. Two Wings To God: Rob Agnelli Blog and Understanding Conscience from the United States Conference of Catholic Bishops).